 Learning through nature was a central part of Froebel’s philosophy.
 Outdoor Learning and Forest School are an integral part of school life for every child at Annan and these along with gardening and other activities develop children’s spirituality through regular opportunities for awe and wonder outside.

-We believe in educating children to believe in themselves and reach their own unique potential.
-Relationships are really important to our ethos and we work hard to ensure children learn to respect each other, adults and the world around them.
-We work to develop children’s intrinsic motivation, so do not use extrinsic rewards which are external to the child.
-We value and celebrate each child’s achievements with genuine praise and appreciation.
-Debby and Mark Hunter, school principals, are members of the Froebel Travelling Tutors Network and Mark Hunter currently sits on the Froebel Education Committee and runs the UK Froebel Teacher Network.
-Professor Tina Bruce has close links with the school, she opened the Infant garden and is Patron of the school’s supporter’s group “Friends of Annan School”.
+Debby Hunter, School Principal, and Mark Hunter, School Director, are members of the Froebel Travelling Tutors Network and Mark Hunter currently sits on the Froebel Education Committee and runs the UK Froebel Teacher Network.
+Professor Tina Bruce, the UK’s leading Froebelian academic, has close links with the school and is Patron of the school’s supporter’s group “Friends of Annan School”.

 The Froebel trust have recently produced the following poster which illustrates how the principles of Froebel’s work are part of modern, mainstream early years educational practice.
 Click here or on the image to view a full screen PDF version.